Pseudo-Hadamard transform

 The pseudo-Hadamard transform is a reversible transformation of a bit string that provides cryptographic diffusion.
 See Hadamard transform.

 The bit string must be of even length so that it can be split into two bit strings a and b of equal lengths, each of n bits.
-To compute the transform, a' and b', from these we use the equations:
+To compute the transform for Twofish algorithm, a' and b', from these we use the equations: